Doing Business in Canada Requires an Understanding of their Taxes

 - Employers are not required to submit supporting documents during the application process.
 The CRA reserves the right to request further documentation at their discretion.

 - To ensure consistent application of certification guidelines, the CRA has centralized processing.
 All employer certification applications will be processed by the Pacific International Waivers Centre of Expertise (VTSO) in Surrey, British Columbia, Canada.

-The introduction of the new Canadian Non-Resident Employer Certification program is welcome news to many non-resident companies.
-Overall it appears to offer a significant reduction in administrative red tape and greater fluidity in today’s fast paced global market.
+The introduction of the new Canadian Non-Resident Employer Certification program has been welcome news to many non-resident companies.
+Overall it appears to offer a significant reduction in administrative red tape and greater fluidity in today’s fast-paced global market.

 The RC473 application form itself is reasonably straight forward.
 Specific employee information and travel data are not required upfront.
 The application mainly serves as notification to the CRA that the non-resident employer will have non-resident employees working in Canada during the certified period.

 These are just some of the income tax issues that a business in New England should consider when doing business in Canada.
 There are also transactional taxes that should be reviewed.
 Canada has a Goods and Services Tax at the federal level and then certain provinces piggy-back off this GST tax, to what is known as the Harmonized Sales Tax.
 Then certain other provinces have local provincial sales taxes.
 These taxes can be significant, where the combined GST/HST taxes can be 13% in Ontario and 15% in New Brunswick.
 Quebec has a 9.975% provincial sales tax.
 Each of these taxes has various complexities and is a topic for another time, but should be reviewed when doing business in Canada.